 - Your diet too.

 Although there is no one single timetable that everyone can use for Invisalign, an average time period can be determined considering the general cases.
 On average, it usually takes anywhere from 6 to 12 months for the teeth to move into the correct position.Most people may start noticing some movement within the first two months after getting their first set of aligner trays.

-The effectiveness of your Invisalign also rests upon what type of issue of your dental health is being addressed by the treatment.
+The effectiveness of your Invisalign treatment also depends upon what type of issue of your dental health being addressed by the treatment.
 For different issues, the duration required is different: